hychat-mc/hychat/README.md

 ## Nice!
 Where do I sign up?

-We are working hard to make Hychat available to everyone, as it is currently in early alpha.
+We are working hard to make Hychat available to everyone.
 Sign-ups are not yet available.
-Our current ETA is sometime in April this year.
-Please make sure you keep track of our progress through our [Twitter](https://twitter.com/hychatmc)!
+Our current ETA is sometime in December 2022.
+Please make sure you keep track of our progress through our [Twitter](https://twitter.com/hychatmc) and at the top of this page [here](#hychat).

 <hr />